dylanlrrb/Please-Contain-Yourself/5-Make_Multiple_Containers_Work_Together/README.md

 TEST THIS with the request module

+remove the containers,
+remove the networks `docker network rm`

 Wouldnt it be great if all the work that we did to orchastate the coordination between our containers could be whittled down to one command???